Dr Catherine Ferguson - Otolaryngologist

 Otology (Ear) Tests

 Audiometry is the electronic testing of hearing ability.
-You will sit in a special room wearing earphones and be asked to respond when you hear a noise through the earphones.
-These tests can measure your hearing levels as well as other aspects of hearing such as the ability to recognise… More
+You will wear earphones and be asked to respond when you hear a noise through the earphones.
+These tests can measure your hearing levels as well as other aspects of hearing such as the ability to recognise speech against background noise.… More

 This is inflammation or infection of your middle ear (the space behind your eardrum) and is often associated with a build-up of fluid in your middle ear.… More